md-abu-kayser/LuxeVista-Interiors-Template/README.md

 ## Deployment

-Pick the provider you prefer — all work great with this static site.
+Pick the provider you prefer - all work great with this static site.

 ### GitHub Pages (quick)

 1. Push your repository to GitHub.
 2. In the repository settings → Pages, set Source to `main` branch and root (`/`).
-3. Save — your site will be available at `https://<your-username>.github.io/<repo-name>/`.
+3. Save - your site will be available at `https://<your-username>.github.io/<repo-name>/`.

 Notes: If your site is in the repository root and `index.html` exists, GitHub Pages will serve it automatically.

-### Netlify (drag & drop or git)
+### Netlify (drag and drop or git)

 - Drag-and-drop: Zip the repo root and drop it into the Netlify dashboard Sites → New site from Git → Deploy site (drag-and-drop).
 - Git-backed: Connect the GitHub repo in Netlify, select the branch, and deploy (no build command required).

 ### Vercel

 - Create a new project, import your GitHub repository, and set the root directory.
-Since this is a static site, you can keep build settings empty — Vercel will detect static files.
+Since this is a static site, you can keep build settings empty - Vercel will detect static files.

 ## Project structure